alliancecan/driconnect/driconnect/content/location.en.md

 translationKey: "location"
 ---

-This year’s DRI Connect will be held in Halifax, Nova Scotia from May 27-28, 2024, at the Halifax Convention Centre ([1650 Argyle Street, Halifax, Nova Scotia](https://maps.app.goo.gl/QTG9JZWzJoicKHEF7)).
+The Halifax Convention Centre is located at [1675 Argyle Street, Halifax](https://maps.app.goo.gl/QTG9JZWzJoicKHEF7).
 Please ensure you arrive about 15 minutes before the start on Day 1 to ensure you have time to check-in at Registration and find a seat.